15 Common Chicken Diseases: What To Know

 To compound the issue, even if infected chickens are cared for and recover, they will continue to be infectious for a long time.

-The best solution is unfortunately to separate the birds that carry the disease, and get rid of them, as there is no effective treatment available at this time.
+Unfortunately, the best solution is to separate the birds that carry the disease and get rid of them, as there is no effective treatment available at this time.

 You can read more about the Avian Flu here.

 Next on the list is another worldwide sickness familiar to our collective ear: Botulism.

 If you’re thinking, “wait, isn’t that when I eat something rotten and get really sick?” then you’re on the right track.